fengyuanchen/cropperjs/.github/CONTRIBUTING.md

 ### Scope

-The scope could be anything specifying place of the commit change.
+The scope could be anything specifying the place of the commit change.
 For example `move`, `zoom`, `rotate`, etc...

 ### Subject

-The subject contains succinct description of the change:
+The subject contains a succinct description of the change:

 - Use the imperative, present tense: "change" not "changed" nor "changes".
-- Don't capitalize first letter.
+- Don't capitalize the first letter.
 - No dot (.) at the end.

 ### Body